Cursor

 -

-Start a new agent session in your AI client.
+Start a new agent session.

 -